Community Stacks#

 stack_name [my-jupyter-stack]:

-Enter the user or organization name under which this stack will reside on Docker Hub.
-You must have access to manage this Docker Hub organization to push images here and set up automated builds.
+Enter the user or organization name under which this stack will reside on Quay.io.
+You must have access to manage this Quay.io organization to push images here.

 stack_org [my-project]: